 (Editor's Note: While this article and the book it is excerpted from are written for women, most of the advice it contains pertains to both genders.
-Men, as well as women, will greatly benefit from reading this article.)
+Men, as well as women, can greatly benefit from reading this article.)

 Chances are, this question has crossed your mind more than once today.
 You felt the wave of fatigue come crashing over your body, and the question hit you like a ton of bricks.
 But having neither the energy to figure out why nor the time to let yourself be tired, you grabbed another cup of coffee and forced yourself to move on to number 14 of 32 on today's to-do list.